pascaliske/pi-slider/README.md

 	<img src="image3.png" title="Caption here (optional)" data-href="Link here (optional)" />
 </div>
 ```
->The _pi-slider_ include itself in the prepared `div` element.
-You also can chose other types of HTML tags such as `section`, `header`, etc and you can style this element with your own css.
+>The _pi-slider_ includes itself in the prepared `div` element.
+Other types of HTML tags such as `section`, `header`, etc are also possible.
+You can style this element with your own css.

 - Include the following Javascript and replace **#slider** with the id of the element you've prepared in the previous step.
 (This calls the main function of the slider)
 ```javascript